John King Fairbank: Early life

 Fairbank was born in Huron, South Dakota, in 1907.

 His father was Arthur Boyce Fairbank (1873–1936), a lawyer, and his mother was Lorena King Fairbank (1874–1979), who campaigned for women's suffrage.
 His paternal grandfather, John Barnard Fairbank, was "from the long 'J.B.' line, mainly of Congregational ministers, which stemmed from the Fairbank family that came to Massachusetts in 1633 [and] graduated... from Union Theological Seminary, New York, in 1860."

 John K. Fairbank was educated at Sioux Falls High School, Phillips Exeter Academy, the University of Wisconsin–Madison, Harvard College, and Oxford University (Balliol).
 As an undergraduate, he was advised by Charles Kingsley Webster, the distinguished British diplomatic historian who was then teaching at Harvard, to choose a relatively-undeveloped field of study.
 Webster suggested that since the Qing dynasty's archives were then being opened, China's foreign relations would be a prudent choice.
 Fairbank later admitted that he then knew nothing about China itself.

 In 1929, when he graduated from Harvard summa cum laude, he went to Oxford as a Rhodes scholar.
 At Oxford, Fairbank began his study of the Chinese language and sought the counsel of H.B.
 Morse, retired from the Imperial Maritime Customs Service.
 On Webster's advice, he had read Morse's three-volume study of the Qing dynasty's foreign relations on the ship that was coming to England.
 Morse became his mentor.
-The ambitious young scholar decided to go to Beijing to do research in December 1931 and arrived in China in January 1932.
+The young scholar decided to go to China for language study and research and arrived in China in January 1932.

-In Beijing, he studied at Tsinghua University under the direction of the prominent historian Tsiang Tingfu, who introduced him to the study of newly-available diplomatic sources and the perspectives of Chinese scholarship, which balanced the British approaches he saw at Oxford.
+In Beijing, he studied at Tsinghua University under the direction of the prominent historian Tsiang Tingfu, who introduced him to the study of newly available diplomatic sources and the perspectives of Chinese scholarship, which balanced the British approaches he saw at Oxford.

-Wilma Denio Cannon, a daughter of Walter Bradford Cannon and sister of Marian Cannon Schlesinger, came to China in 1932 to join Fairbank.
+Wilma Denio Cannon, the eldest daughter of Walter Bradford Cannon and sister of Marian Cannon Schlesinger, came to China in 1932 to join Fairbank.
 They were married on June 29, 1932.
 Wilma had studied fine arts at Radcliffe College and had been an apprentice to the Mexican muralist Diego Rivera before she traveled to China.
 She began a career of her own in Chinese art history.